realdarter/Trash-Classification/README.md

 This Trash-Classification will use images and some code sourced from Kaggle: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification

-The frontend will use HTML and Javascript
+The frontend will use HTML, Javascript, CSS

 The backend will use Python